thm2/Natural-Language-Processing-Game/README.md

 5) The letter with the maximum score is chosen to be the next guess as long as it has not been guessed before.

-6) The first guess is manually made so that it is always "a".
+6) The first guess is manually made so that it is always "a" (the letter "e" could be used as well).